 The Rear Park Assist system will scan for objects behind the vehicle when the transmission shift lever is in RE-VERSE and the vehicle speed is less than 11 mph (18 km/h).
 The system can be enabled with Sound Only or Sound and Display.
-To change the Park Assist status, touch and release the "Sound Only" or the "Sounds and Display" soft-key.
-Then touch the back arrow soft-key.
+To change the Park Assist status, touch and release Sound Only or Sounds and Display button.
+Then touch the arrow back soft-key.
 Refer to "ParkSense® Rear Park Assist" in "Understanding The Features Of Your Vehicle" for system function and operating information.